 Seasonal property management checklist for San Francisco pro

 Seasonal property management work in San Francisco runs on the climate calendar.
-With cool Mediterranean, frequent fog, mild year round and exposure to seismic activity requiring soft-story retrofit, salt air corrosion, wind load on hillside buildings, owners across SoMa and Mission build a checklist that maps to missed renewal windows, deferred capex tracking, owner reporting drift, and vendor follow up gaps.
+With cool Mediterranean, frequent fog, mild year round and exposure to seismic activity requiring soft-story retrofit, salt air corrosion, wind load on hillside buildings, owners across SoMa and Mission build a checklist that maps to vacancy drift, off market days, listing fatigue, screening gaps, and pricing misses.
 This guide walks through what to inspect and when for San Francisco building stock.
+We pulled the San Francisco examples in this guide from work orders documented across SoMa and Mission.

 Spring inspection priorities In San Francisco, spring inspection for property management focuses on damage from seismic activity requiring soft-story retrofit.
 Walk every elevation.
-Check for missed renewal windows and other signs left by winter. ## Summer maintenance Cool mediterranean, frequent fog, mild year round stresses property management systems in ways drier climates do not.
-Watch for deferred capex tracking. ## Fall preparation Before the cold sets in, owners across SoMa and Mission run a property management shutdown and tune up.
-The crew inventory the portfolio, assign a single accountable manager, document every owner instruction, deliver monthly statements, and host quarterly performance reviews. ## Winter monitoring San Francisco winter calls for property management cluster around missed renewal windows, deferred capex tracking, owner reporting drift, and vendor follow up gaps.
-Pre-stage parts and contact your property management vendor before the first hard event. ## Authority reference For tenancy rules around property management work in San Francisco, the San Francisco Rent Board is the primary reference under San Francisco Rent Ordinance and California Civil Code Section 1940.
+Check for vacancy drift and other signs left by winter. ## Summer maintenance Cool mediterranean, frequent fog, mild year round stresses property management systems in ways drier climates do not.
+Watch for off market days. ## Fall preparation Before the cold sets in, owners across SoMa and Mission run a property management shutdown and tune up.
+The crew list the unit, market it, qualify applicants, run screening, and execute the lease. ## Winter monitoring San Francisco winter calls for property management cluster around vacancy drift, off market days, listing fatigue, screening gaps, and pricing misses.
+Pre-stage parts and contact your property management vendor before the first hard event. ## Authority reference For tenancy rules around property management work in San Francisco, the San Francisco Rent Board is the primary reference under San Francisco Rent Ordinance and California Civil Code Section 1940. ## Source notes We pulled the San Francisco examples in this guide from work orders documented across SoMa and Mission.

 Key takeaways